faustofcjr/artificial-intelligence/kaggle/titanic/README.md

 - Passengers Ticket Class.
 - Sex of Passengers.
 - Age of Passengers.
-- Passengers Relationship (ex. husband, wife, children, siblings, and so on).
+- Passengers Relationship aboard(e.g. husband, wife, children, siblings, and so on).
 - Survived or not.

 ### 2.2 Find and document where you can get that data
 All the information about the Titanic Disaster that we need, in this context, can be found here https://www.kaggle.com/c/titanic